alisha-dsz/100-days-of-code-python/README.md

 Used to retrieve sunrise and sunset information and determine whether it is currently nighttime at a specified location.

+### Open Trivia Database API

+Used in the **Quiz App API** to retrieve True/False quiz questions in JSON format.

+The application processes the API response and converts the retrieved question data into Python objects that are used by the quiz application.

 ---

 ## 🛠️ Technologies & Tools

 * **Python**
+* **Object-Oriented Programming**
 * **Tkinter**
 * **Turtle Graphics**
 * **Pandas**